udkadam/AdminLTE-Scaffolding-DotNetCore-7/README.md

 1] While generating controller it derives from BaseController, like below and also generates required constructor.
 You may need to change the code as per your needs.
 ![image](https://github.com/udkadam/AdminLTE-Scaffolding-DotNetCore-7/assets/306496/3ce17fbb-7e6a-4486-a9b9-8dc4cb248d1f)

+You may need to change context name and other things as per your needs.

 2] For Select Control - added script to Create and Edit Views

 <script>